corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 fun <U, V : U> overrideDefaultInjectableMock(interfaceClass: Class<U>, implementation: V)
 ```

 One limitation of this is that any mock overrides specified using this function _must_ be specified before calling the `createFlow` function.
-This is because `createFlow` injects the dependencies so it's too late to try override them after the flow has been created.
+This is because `createFlow` injects the dependencies, so it's too late to try overriding them after the flow has been created.

 Sample usage:
 ``` Kotlin